BiDAlab/TypeNet/README.md

 + [3] K. Palin, A. M. Feit, S. Kim, P. O. Kristensson, and A.  Oulasvirta.
 “How do people type on mobile devices? observations from a study with 37,000 volunteers.”  in *Proc.  of  21st  ACM  International  Conferenceon  Human-Computer  Interaction  with  Mobile  Devices  and  Services (MobileHCI’19)*, 2019.

-Please remember to reference article [1,2,3] on any work made public, whatever the form, based directly or indirectly on any part of the TypeNet benchmark.
+Please remember to reference article [1,2,3] on any work made public, whatever the form, based directly or indirectly on any part of the TypeNet Benchmark.